 Lima Senior High School’s Career and Technical Education Program offers a complete range of career opportunities for students, helping them to discover their interests and the educational pathway that can lead to success in high school, college and future careers.

-The following programs are available: Automotive Technology, Agricultural Education, Construction Trades, Culinary and Food Service Management, Early Childhood Education, Engineering Technology, Graphic Communications, Marketing Education, Patient Care Technology, Welding and Metal Fabrication, and Job Training-Introduction to the World of Work.
+The following programs are available: Audio Engineering, Automotive Technology, Agricultural and Outdoor Occupations, Construction Trades, Culinary and Food Service Management, Early Childhood Education, Engineering Technology, Graphic Communications, Marketing Education, Patient Care Technology, Welding and Metal Fabrication, and Skills X, a job training introduction to work program.

 An Audio Engineering Technology program will be added for the 2021-22 school year.

 Career and Technical Education is making a difference by increasing relevance, improving graduation rates, and helping students gain skills, technical knowledge and a rigorous academic background.

 The programs provide real-work experiences necessary for high skill, high demand and high paying careers.
 Students work in the Spartan Inn restaurant, auto garage and graphic design shop and get a ton of job experiences in the community.

 Career Tech programs are available to any interested junior or senior student who is on target to graduate with at least seven credits earned, and has a 90 percent attendance rate during the sophomore year.

 Lima Senior’s Career Tech Program is open to anyone; physical disabilities or limited English speaking skills are not barriers to enrolling in the program.
 Accommodations are available to assist students.

 The Lima City Schools does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs or activities.
 The following Title II, Title Vi, and Section 504 coordinators have been designated to handle inquiries regarding the non-discrimination policies: